danboyce92/SDDS-Assignment/README.md

 Where to begin?

--Copy the User interface from my last project.
--Remove parts that aren't appropriate.
+-Copy the User interface from my last project. ✔ -Remove parts that aren't appropriate. ✔

+What does this app actually need to do???
+It needs to point to a txt file.
+It needs to go through every word in text file and replace them with the closest word in the Google 1000 list

+Next steps
+Isolate problems
+Create a class that processes an embeddings file

 ## QUESTIONS?
 Should the input be raw user input or a path to a txt file?
+YES